 Those who are taking prescription medication are in danger of crossing the line from use to addiction, especially if they feel they cannot cope unless they have this medication.
 Those who begin to experience withdrawal symptoms when they do not take their medication may have already become physically dependent on it.

 Individuals that take prescription medication are often unable to recognise when they have crossed the line from drug use to addiction.
 The line is very fine and, in many cases, the problem can sneak up on the person.
 Addiction to prescription medication does not generally happen overnight.
-It is a gradual problem and most of those with a prescription drug addiction are unaware that they have a problem until they try to stop taking the medication.
+It is a gradual problem and most of those with prescription drug addictions are unaware that they have a problem until they try to stop taking the medication.

 When a person begins to rely on the drug to get by and experiences withdrawal symptoms when not taking it, it has become a problem.

-There are physical and behavioural signs to look out for if you think you might have addiction to prescription medication.
+There are physical and behavioural signs to look out for if you think you might have an addiction to prescription medication.
 The physical symptoms will depend on the type of drug you are taking.
 Below are a few examples:

 If your addiction has become a major problem, then you may begin looking for alternative suppliers, especially if your doctor refuses to give you a repeat prescription early.
 You may start looking online or buying alternative medication when you have run out.
 Some people will begin visiting more than one doctor in an effort to get their hands on more medication, or they will lie to their usual doctor about losing their prescription just to get more drugs; nevertheless, this will not work in the long-term.

-At Recovery Lighthouse, we know how difficult it is to deal with addiction to prescription medication.
+At Recovery Lighthouse, we know how difficult it is to deal with an addiction to prescription medication.
 We understand that many individuals are oblivious to the fact that they have an addiction because they simply do not understand the implications of taking such strong medication.

 Nonetheless, if you recognise a number of the above signs in yourself, then we suggest you get in touch with us as you may need immediate help.

-It is important to talk to someone if you think you may have addiction to prescription drugs.
+It is important to talk to someone if you think you may have an addiction to prescription drugs.
 If you cannot talk to a loved one, speak to your doctor or contact us here at Recovery Lighthouse.
 We have a team of experienced counsellors and therapists ready to help you get through this difficult period in your life.

 Treatment for prescription drug addiction is very similar to treatment for alcohol or illegal drug addiction.
-Depending on the severity of the addiction, you may be advised to undergo a period of detox, which will eliminate the mediation from your body.
+Depending on the severity of the addiction, you may be advised to undergo a period of detox, which will eliminate the medication from your body.
 This can be tough as your body tries to get back to normal without the effects of the chemicals it has been relying on for so long.
 However, our staff is here to help you through this and will support you every step of the way.

 After detox, we can provide you with the treatments you need to overcome your addiction to prescription medication.
 Our staff are fully trained and have experience in helping people in a similar situation to yours.
 We will provide you with a tailored treatment programme based on your circumstances and needs, and this may include both individual and group therapy as well as cognitive behavioural therapy designed to help you get better.